FreeformRobotics/MISO_connection/README.md

 This README file briefly introduces the meaning of each python file to reproduce statistical results of experimental data.

 **To Do**

-The next commit will restructure the code into an installable python package.
+The next commit will remove some non-functional code and reorganize the code into a python package that can be installed.

 **The content is described as follows:**